Design and Technology: Key Stage 4

 What will I study?

-- develop knowledge which spans the entire vocational sector and related industries
+A significant knowledge core which spans the vocational sector and related industries

-- develop academic study and transferable skills that will support progression within the hair and beauty sector and more broadly
+Academic and study skills that will support progression within the hair and beauty sector and more broadly

 What can a DT qualification lead to?